pedroanisio/proxmox-homelab/README.md

 * Python 3.x

-* Sufficient privileges to run 'lsblk', 'zpool', and 'qm' commands
+* Sufficient Privileges to run 'lsblk', 'zpool', and 'qm' commands

 **NOTE:**

-This script does not Automatically Apply Changes; it only Generates the necessary Commands.
-Users should Carefully Review the Output before Running the Commands
+* This script does not Automatically Apply Changes; it only Generates the necessary Commands.

+* **Use at Your Own Risk** - Users should Carefully Review the Output before Running the Commands.

-Use at Your Own Risk.
-Ensure you have proper Backups and understand the implications of PassingThrough Disks to a VM.
+* Ensure you have proper Backups and Understand the Implications of PassingThrough Disks to a VM.

 ### Usage: